Products

 Building a successful advisory practice is all about amplifying your strengths, drawing from your experiences, and deepening your relationship with clients — and women are in a unique position to embrace this lucrative opportunity.

-But you know you already deliver excellent compliance service — and you know an advisory focus will allow you to provide even better service to your clients — so you just need to get started by exploring practical tips and best practices from other female firm leaders who have made the profitable shift.
-It’s a powerful decision that not only boosts your bottom line but also increases your responsiveness to your clients’ needs.
+You already deliver excellent compliance services — and you know an advisory focus will allow you to provide even better service to your clients.
+Get started by exploring practical tips and best practices from other female firm leaders who have made the profitable shift.
+It’s a powerful decision that not only boosts your bottom line but also increases responsiveness to your clients’ needs.

 Women in today’s accounting profession

-According to the 2023 Accounting Move Project, advisory services are organically aligned for women’s advancement as they enable flexible scheduling, work-life balance, and inspiring business development opportunities.
+According to the Accounting Move Project, advisory services are organically aligned for women's advancement as they enable flexible scheduling, work-life blend, and inspiring business development opportunities.

 Unlocking the power of advisory